 As a chemical engineer, my favorite subjects are math and chemistry.
 I am very comfortable with mathematics up through calculus 1, including algebra I & II, trigonometry, introductory statistics, and calculus I. Additionally, I am very comfortable with ACT math and GRE quantitive sections, as I have taken both exams.
 With regard to chemistry, I can teach general chemistry, and AP chemistry.
 Outside of school, I enjoy attending concerts, running, and any outdoor activity like rock climbing or hiking.

-Case Western Reserve University - PhD, Chemical Engineering
+Graduate Degree: Case Western Reserve University - PHD, Chemical Engineering